 The origin of Ronde de Bordeaux is not exactly clear.
 What we do know is that it is either from France or Spain…both countries are captivating, with good climates to commercially produce this variety in future.
 That´s what we’ll be focusing on.

 The dark purple skin is soft and needs no peeling.
 This is very convenient as you can hold the fig by its maroon coloured stem and comfortably eat it.
-It is firmer than standard fig varieties which adds to the no-mess-no-fuss eating.
+It is firmer than standard fig varieties which add to the no-mess-no-fuss eating.
 The flesh is dense and packed with full flavour sweetness and a very distinct fig flavour.
-If you have fond memories of eating figs way back when this variety will have you reminiscing with every bite.
+If you have fond memories of eating figs way back when, this variety will have you reminiscing with every bite.

 This baby fig variety performs well in humid conditions and can withstand rainy condition quite well.
 Another remarkable characteristic of the variety is its tolerance for cold climates.
 There are fruit gardeners growing trees as far north as Sweden.
 They grow the trees in pots, which they take inside during the winter.